 Begin by making a list of all the tasks, activities, and responsibilities in your life.

-Decide which of them represent the top 80% of the “results” you’re looking for.
-In this case, results may be time with family, downsizing your home, creating a volunteer program, etc.
+Decide which of them represents the top 80% of the “results” you’re looking for.
+In this case, results may be more time with family, downsizing your home, volunteering at a favorite charity, or finally traveling.

 Now, look at where you’re spending most of your time.

-If you’re like most people, you’re spending a lot of time organizing your home or finances, running errands, waiting in lines, etc. And chances are, most of the time, these activities are not bringing you closer to the retired lifestyle you want.
+If you’re like most people, you’re spending much of your time running errands, paying bills, reviewing finances, and organizing your home.
+And chances are, most of the time, these activities are not bringing you closer to the retired lifestyle you want.

 Just like when you were still in the workforce and would delegate or outsource tasks, you can do the same thing!

-Hiring a personal assistant and daily money manager to take some of those tasks you’re spending time on even though they don’t further your goals will leave you the time and energy to spend on the things that really matter to you.
+Hiring a personal assistant and daily money manager to take those tasks off your list will leave you the time and energy to spend on the things that matter to you.

-Would you rather be enjoying your free time or spend it waiting in lines and plowing through financial statements?
+Would you rather enjoy your free time or spend it paying bills and running errands?

-Don’t be afraid to hire help so you can spend your time doing the things you’d always dreamed of.
+Don’t be afraid to hire help so you can spend your time doing the things you’d always dreamed of doing.